 Why Monopoli Is Puglia's Best-Kept Coastal Secret

-The coastal scenery is spectacular in a different way from Polignano — lower and more horizontal, with the old Aragonese fortress castle and the winding harbor creating a composition of ancient and maritime beauty that rewards slow wandering.
-Two nights here allows you to properly inhabit rather than merely photograph one of the most authentic coastal towns in southern Italy.
+The coastal scenery is spectacular in a different way from Polignano, lower and more horizontal, with the old Aragonese fortress castle and the winding harbor creating a composition of ancient and maritime beauty that rewards slow wandering.

 Getting There